SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 - **text**: The text (description) of the node : string
 - **backgroundColor**: HTML color as HEX for the background: string
 - **textColor**: HTML color as HEX for the text: string
-- **labelIds**: Filterable labels assigned to the node are stored in this array of label identifiers : Arrey of integer
+- **labelIds**: Filterable labels assigned to the node are stored in this array of label identifiers : Array of integer